2nd Vice President, Scholarships

 Nominating Committee Chair and Committee Membership

 In January, the Nominating Committee Chair should be contacted by the Association president regarding any upcoming board vacancies.
 In turn, the Chair will notify all committee members of vacancies and at that point, all committee members will undertake the search for members interesting in filling those positions.
 There are reliable ways in which to identify candidates for the Board as well as new Nominating Committee members.
 These include contacting people who attend the yearly Asilomar conference and the many Programs offered throughout the year.
-In addition, the Nominating Committee chairman should ask the Membership Chair for names and contact information of members who have indicated on their membership forms interest & willingness to volunteer for the Association.
+In addition, the Nominating Committee Chair should ask the Membership Chair for names and contact information of members who have indicated on their membership forms interest & willingness to volunteer for the Association.
 Committee members can then contact those listed by either direct phone calls or via email or other means.
 Once replacements have been identified, the Committee’s work is completed.
-The Chairman can then complete a follow-up call to candidates and if necessary answer any questions.
-The Chairman or the Chair's designee will then present the new slate of board members for approval at the annual meeting.
+The Chair can then complete a follow-up call to candidates and if necessary answer any questions.
+The Chair or the Chair's designee will then present the new slate of board members for approval at the annual meeting.
 Membership on the Nominating Committee does not usually require any face to face meetings.